Flawless Physio Logo

 Flat feet and adult-acquired flat feet can lead to excessive foot movement when walking or running, overloading the Peroneal Tendons and causing Tendonitis.

-Other causes include poor footwear, sudden walking or running speed or volume increases, foot deformities, and hypermobility.
+Other causes include poor footwear, sudden increases in walking or running, foot deformities, and hypermobility.

 Peroneal Tendonitis Diagnosis

-It is important to see a medical professional such as a Physical Therapist for a clinical diagnosis of your pain.
-After collating your medical history and onset of symptoms they will usually carry out a physical examination including a clinical test for Peroneal Tendonitis that requires the patient to dorsiflex and evert the foot against the resistance of the practitioner’s hand.
+It is essential to see a medical professional, such as a Physical Therapist, for a clinical diagnosis of your pain.
+After collating your medical history and onset of symptoms, they will carry out a physical examination.
+A clinical test for Peroneal Tendonitis requires the patient to dorsiflex and evert the foot against the resistance of the practitioner’s hand.
 A positive test provokes pain in the Peroneal tendons.

-An x-ray is a useful form of imaging to rule out other potential causes of lateral ankle pain such as ankle osteoarthritis but cannot be used to correctly diagnose Peroneal Tendonitis.
-MRI and Ultrasound are the most accurate forms of imaging to clinically diagnose Peroneal Tendonitis and the results should be correlated alongside a clinical assessment.
+An X-ray is a valuable form of imaging to rule out other potential causes of lateral ankle pain, such as osteoarthritis.
+Still, it cannot be used to diagnose Peroneal Tendonitis correctly.
+MRI and Ultrasound are the most accurate forms of imaging to diagnose Peroneal Tendonitis clinically, and the results should be correlated alongside a clinical assessment.

-There are a number of conditions that present with similar symptoms to Peroneal Tendonitis on the outside of the ankle and foot such as:
+There are several conditions that present with similar symptoms to Peroneal Tendonitis on the outside of the ankle and foot, such as:

 Peroneal Tendonitis Diagram